 The modern workforce temperament revolves around mobility and agility.

-While these methods have proven to be efficient, they have created substantial risks to data integrity and organizational security.
+While these methods have proven efficient, they have created substantial risks to data integrity and organizational security.

-Apart from that, another threat that organizations face with each rising moment is the sophistication of these cyber-attacks.
+Apart from that, organizations face another threat with each rising moment: the sophistication of these cyber-attacks.

 Threat actors have recognized humans as the chip in the cybersecurity armor and are rapidly exploiting them.

 Therefore, where traditional endpoint attacks happened merely by exploiting some glitch in technology or basic phishing techniques such as click-baits, sophistication in social engineered attacks is also increasing.

 All this is coupled with the fact that cybersecurity seriously has a significant skills gap and lacks adequate awareness, which threatens endpoint security.

 Many people cannot recognize a telltale sign of a cyber attack or data breach until it’s too late for an organization.

 Apart from that, many organizations also lack adequate security professionals to help mitigate and fight off such attacks.

 It is crucial to implement robust endpoint security to secure organizations from various attacks and data breaches.